gjy3035/Awesome-Crowd-Counting/README.md

 ## Papers

 ### arXiv papers
-This section only includes the last ten papers since 2018 in [arXiv.org](arXiv.org).
-Previous papers will be hidden using  ```<!--...-->```.
-If you want to view them, please open the [raw file](https://raw.githubusercontent.com/gjy3035/Awesome-Crowd-Counting/master/README.md) to read the source code.
 Note that all unpublished arXiv papers are not included into [the leaderboard of performance](#performance).

 - <a name=""></a>NAS-Count: Counting-by-Density with Neural Architecture Search [[paper](https://arxiv.org/abs/2003.00217)]
 - <a name=""></a>Towards Using Count-level Weak Supervision for Crowd Counting [[paper](https://arxiv.org/abs/2003.00164)]